MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 | client_id | this is the id of the ContactsAPI(Test Application) which is authorised to access the ContactsAPI. |
 | client_secret | this is the client secret of the ContactsAPI(Test Application) which is authorised to access the ContactsAPI. |

 You should see a 200 success status and the body of the response should contain an `access_token`.
-Paste it into the Debugger at https://jwt.io and explore the contents...
-TODO - add more detail here.
+Paste it into the Debugger at https://jwt.io and explore the contents.

+Common claims held within JWTs are:

+  * Issuer (iss)
+  * Subject (sub)
+  * Audience (aud)
+  * Expiration time (exp)
+  * Not before (nbf)
+  * Issued at (iat)
+  * JWT ID (jti)

 # Lesson 3
 In this lesson we are going to secure our ContactsAPI using OAuth.

-COACHES - clone https://github.com/WhiteHatLearningProducts/swe-solutions/tree/main/mod1/contacts-api/basicAuthSecured/js (TODO - add a template for students) and follow the steps in the REAME.md file.
+COACHES - clone https://github.com/WhiteHatLearningProducts/swe-solutions.git (might need ssh?)
+(TODO - add a template for students) and follow the steps in the REAME.md file.

 STUDENTS - open the Contacts API you created yesterday in Visual Code.
 This is currently secured using Basic Auth and we are going to modify it to be secured instead by OAuth.